BOYS & GIRLS CLUB OF GREATER NASHUA

 - National Fine Arts Exhibit

-____________________Building and Maintenance Endowment. $1,000,000 provides $50,000 per year to maintain a safe and productive club house for our members as well as to purchase replacement equipment.
+Building and Maintenance Endowment: $1,000,000 provides $50,000 per year to maintain a safe and productive club house for our members as well as to purchase replacement equipment.

 This endowment provides support for the necessary purchase of equipment and maintaining the existing facility to provide a safe, attractive, well-functioning building and program area that drives the young people of our community through our doors – and keeps them here.

-____________________Technology Endowment. $1,000,000 provides $50,000 per year to purchase, maintain and upgrade Club technology resources.
+Technology Endowment: $1,000,000 provides $50,000 per year to purchase, maintain and upgrade Club technology resources.

 This endowment provides the resources needed to ensure the Club can provide, through the use of technology, relevant, practical and contemporary programs and services which aid our members in their pursuit of academic success and career exploration.
-Examples include:

 - Regular updates to hardware and software for both of the Club’s education and technology centers